hdinkel/ELM-CPIB-2017/5-BACT_basic_protocol_3.md

 >  regions.
 Any motif occurence detected by the ELM prediction pipeline that
 >  fall within disoredered regious are more likely to be functional.

-step 8.
-The 5th row contains information on secondary structure.
-The secondary structure is predicted using a ?????

-step 9.
-The remainder of the figure (from row 6 onwards) displays the motif detections, overlayed by the structural context from rows 2 and 3 (SMART domains and GlobPlot).
-A blue square indicates a single motif occurence, intensity of the color indicates the conservation of this sequence in homologous proteins.
-   Boxes in gray are motif occurences which have been filtered out by the "structure filter".
-Boxes that are blue & gray are neutral (what does that mean ?????).
-   If the sequence is already present in the database, any motif instances that have already been annotated are shown as ovals.
-Lastly, Any motifs detected in homologous sequences are also shown as blue & red rectangles.

-> In the case that no homologous sequences were detected (see step XXX below),
-> it is not possible to assign a conservation score.
-Therefore all of the
-> motif occurences will be shown in a uniform shade of blue.

 step 10.
 Place the cursor over the blue box for motif occurence "DOC_USP7_MATH_1" at position 129-133.
 This motif is in a disorered region, and has not been filtered out by the structural filter.
 However, its